KevinLau1216/KevinLau1216/README.md

-# What does the 🐕 html dog bark??? href href!!! #
+# What does the 🐕 html dog bark??? href href! #

 Hi!
 I'm Kevin Lau, and I'm a first year Computer Science 💻 and Business Administration 📈 student (about to be second) at the University of Waterloo!
 I love coding and I love making new and interesting projects!!!<br>